 Managing a remote team has become easier than before.
 Remote teams offer real value, and you get to pivot the project whenever you want to with the help of tools.

 This helps in smooth coordination when dealing with long-distance employees.
 Slack, Basecamp, Asana, Google Docs, Trello are few of the tools that help you manage the team.

-You can’t truly succeed without a great documentation.
-The remote team workers are not minded readers, they need a document.
+You can’t truly succeed without great documentation.
+The remote developers are not minded readers, they need a document.
 Documentation ensures efficiency, consistency, and peace of mind.

 This standardization ensures everyone is working in the same direction towards the same goal.

 Weekly meetings keep everyone on the same page.
 Make sure you have your material and team updates in advance in the meeting.
 Screensharing software like Join.me, Zoom.us, and Appear.in give a plus point.